Tag: Accessibility

 Why Voting Must Be Accessible to All & How It Isn’t

-If voting is a civic duty, shouldn’t all voters have access to all steps of the process?
-As state and federal elections draw near this question is urgent and, because of Covid-19 in-person options for voting are more risky or, just plan unavailable.
-Unfortunately when it comes to digital access, voting is not an easy […]
+If voting is a civic duty, shouldn’t all voters have access to all process steps?
+As state and federal elections draw near, this question is urgent and, because of Covid-19, in-person options for voting are more risky or, just plain unavailable.
+Unfortunately, when it comes to digital access, voting is not an easy process for many […]

 Assistive Technology Focus: Sip and Puff Devices